krahets/hello-algo/en/docs/chapter_heap/heap.md

     ```java title="heap.java"
     /* Initialize a heap */
-    // Initialize a min-heap
+    // Initialize a min heap
     Queue<Integer> minHeap = new PriorityQueue<>();
-    // Initialize a max-heap (Simply modify the Comparator using a lambda expression）
+    // Initialize a max heap (Simply modify the Comparator using a lambda expression）
     Queue<Integer> maxHeap = new PriorityQueue<>((a, b) -> b - a);

     /* Push elements into the heap */